Hamrounmh/Finding_connexes_components_in_Facebook_graphs/README.md

 # requirments :
 you need to install :
 - Pycharm to run algorithmes in local envirement;
-- For large graphes you need to execute a AWS  calculatings machine, flow the steps in file : AWS_Installation
+- For large graphes you need to execute a AWS  calculatings machine, flow the steps in file : Hadoop-MR-Spark-on-AWS-viaRosettaHub_explications.pdf
 # Links :
 to dowload the files in your AWS machine, links are in file Download&tesst.
 #Results :